About CIUS Awards

 Research Grants

-HREC Research Grant 2023-2024
+HREC Research Grant 2025-2026

 Grants to individuals will not exceed C$7,500.00, with most grants ranging from C$1,500.00 to C$3,500.00 in the past years.
-HREC also encourages proposals for larger collaborative projects that engage scholars and institutions from both in and outside Ukraine.
+HREC also encourages proposals for larger collaborative projects that engage scholars and institutions from both inside and outside Ukraine.

 Scholarships, Fellowships, and other Awards for Students